UK-Jimbo/manage-it/README.md

     _Wait for containers to be healthy._

+    **Note on Services**: The `db` service runs a single PostgreSQL database instance.
+The `supertokens` service is the SuperTokens authentication backend, which connects to the same database.
+The image name `supertokens/supertokens-postgresql` indicates it's configured for PostgreSQL, but it doesn't create a separate database—both services share the one Postgres container.

 3.  **Initialize Database**:
     The `docker/init-schemas.sql` script is automatically mounted to the Postgres container and runs on first startup.
 It creates the `supertokens` and `app` schemas.